LCSB-BioCore/remotesom/README.md

 bytes into the memory.
 On a modest computer with 16GB of memory, this thus allows you to train a SOM of around 65 thousand centroids, which is a grid of roughly 250×250 centroids.
-Typically, practical SOM grid sizes never exceed 100×100, and in for most cases 32×32 is more than sufficient.
+Typically, practical SOM grid sizes never exceed 100×100, and in most cases 32×32 is more than sufficient.

 ##### Data preparation limits